How to Build Healthy Boundaries in Relationships (Meridian, Eagle, Boise, and Surrounding Areas)

 Emotional Boundaries

-Emotional boundaries protect your inner world.
-They help you separate your emotions from someone else’s so you don’t take on responsibility for how others feel.
+Emotional boundaries protect your internal emotional world.
+They help you separate your feelings from other people’s feelings.

-• Choosing not to engage in overwhelming conversations
+• Choosing not to engage in emotionally overwhelming conversations

 Physical Boundaries

-Physical boundaries relate to your personal space, body, and physical needs.
+Physical boundaries involve your body, space, and environment.

 • Saying no to unwanted physical contact